BMW 503: Reception

-The 503 did better amongst the upper levels of society in Europe, (particularly Germany and Switzerland) with many going to film stars (Kurt Jurgens and others) Heads of State (eg Tito) and the nobility (eg Count Faber-Castell) and it won numerous gold medals in International shows at the time.
+The 503 did better amongst the upper levels of society in Europe, (particularly Germany and Switzerland) with many going to film stars (Curd Jürgens and others) Heads of State (e.g. Tito) and the nobility (e.g. Count Faber-Castell) and it won numerous gold medals in International shows at the time.
 Production ended in March 1959.

 Legacy

-The 503 was BMW's first postwar sports coupe.
+The 503 was BMW's first postwar sports coupé.
 It was replaced by the Bertone-bodied BMW 3200 CS in 1962.

-A 1956 BMW 503 Cabriolet with Portuguese plates was driven by the George C. Scott character in the 1971 movie The Last Run.

-A 1957 BMW 503 Coupé appears in the BBC drama Father Brown, episode 2, series 4, The Brewer's Daughter, first broadcast January 2016.
-That car was right hand drive.

-John Surtees CBE, the former Motorcycle and F1 World Champion bought a 1957 RHD 503 Cabriolet in 1992, which he restored and owned up until his death in 2017.
-It was one of only two remaining of the three built.